mHealthTechnologies/mHealthDroid/README.md

 6. Coding time!

-All the libraries can be downloaded in mHealthDroid´s releases.
+All the libraries can be downloaded from mHealthDroid´s releases.

 https://github.com/mHealthDroid/libraries